-In the previous section, we have briefed about an ML engineer's roles, which is a gentle amalgamation of software engineering and data science.
-This section will go into details of what all a machine learning engineer is responsible for.
+In the previous section, we briefed about an ML engineer's role, which is a gentle amalgamation of software engineering and data science.
+This section will go into detail about what a machine learning engineer is responsible for.

 - Choose the right algorithm for a given data science problem.